bboyCH4/chubaofs/docs/source/user-guide/yum.rst

 Run Cluster by Yum Tools
 =========================

-Yum tools to run a ChubaoFS cluster for CentOS 7+ is provided.
+Yum tools to run a CubeFS cluster for CentOS 7+ is provided.
 The list of RPM packages dependencies can be installed with:

 .. code-block:: bash